Oven-Baked Meatballs With a Golden Crust (No Frying, No Splatter, All the Good Stuff)

 • Optional: simmer in warm marinara 5–10 minutes.

-• Panade: A paste of starch (breadcrumbs) and liquid (milk) that keeps ground meat tender and moist.
+• Panade: A mixture of starch (breadcrumbs) and a liquid (milk) helps to keep the ground meat tender and moist.

-• Carryover cooking: Food continues to cook slightly after leaving the oven due to retained heat.
+• Carryover cooking: Food continues to cook for a bit after being taken out of the oven because heat is still being transferred to the food.

-• Rimmed baking sheet: A sheet pan with raised edges to catch drips (and save your oven floor).
+• Rimmed baking sheet: A sheet pan with edges that have been raised to catch drips (and save your oven floor).

 Nathaniel Lee is the self-taught chef and recipe developer behind HomeViable.
 No culinary school, no nutrition degree.
 He learned by watching, tasting, and refusing to stop asking why.
 Every recipe here teaches something.
 He wants you to understand your food, not just cook it.